Cyber-attack TTP analysis for EPES systems: EPES system TTPs

 A characteristic example of using Disruption techniques is the Stuxnet malware that destroyed 1000 centrifuges in Natanz, Iran, by modifying the control logic of Siemens PLCs.
 Specifically, the modification would turn the rotor of centrifuges in higher speeds that would eventually destroy them.

-Using the TTPs that were presented in this section an adversary can interrupt the normal functionality of EPES systems.
-In the following section we present how all these TTPs are mapped into real attack scenarios on different part of the EPES systems.
+Using the TTPs that were presented in this section, an adversary can interrupt the normal functionality of EPES systems.
+In the following section, we present how all these TTPs are mapped into real attack scenarios on different part of the EPES systems.

-\section{Case-study: Cyber-attack in an Industrial Power Plant}
+\section{Case-study: Cyber-attack in an industrial power plant}

-In this section we demonstrate two cyber-attack scenarios in the traditional electricity grid as well as in a smart grid billing scenario.
-The former aims to cause an operational issue in a power generator of the Public Power Corporation responsible for electricity production in the Greek area (Fig. \ref{fig:PowerGenerator}) and the latter aims to initiate a false data injection attack against the PPC's smart meters that are present in distribution substations.
+In this section, we demonstrate two cyber-attack scenarios in the traditional electricity grid as well as in a smart grid billing scenario.
+The former aims to cause an operational issue in a power generator of a utility company responsible for electricity production in the Greek area (Figure \ref{fig:PowerGenerator}) and the latter aims to initiate a false data injection attack against a utility's smart meters that are present in distribution substations.